metalmandalore/serverless-goat-walkthrough/README.md

   *lists package version*
   Research into this version of UUID results in a known vulnerability to insecure randomness
   **TL:DR;** math.random can produce predictable values
-  keys generated and used as storage in the s3 bucket may be predicted
+  keys generated and for storage in the s3 bucket may be predicted
   This could be *very* interesting if it was used to store PII, but it isn't for this circumstance
  6. Check for unsecured environmental variables
  `https://inject; env'